UKCloud/documentation/articles/other/other-ref-pricing-tool-bugs.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Known bugs with the UKCloud Pricing Estimator Tool
+toc_title: Known bugs with the UKCloud Pricing Estimation Tool
 toc_fullpath: Reference/other-ref-pricing-tool-bugs.md
 toc_mdlink: other-ref-pricing-tool-bugs.md
 ---

-# Known bugs in the Pricing Estimator Tool
+# Known bugs in the Pricing Estimation Tool

-This is an accompanying article to the [Pricing Estimator Tool guide](other-how-use-pricing-tool.md).
+This is an accompanying article to [*How to use the UKCloud Pricing Estimation Tool*](other-how-use-pricing-tool.md).
 We'll update this article to document new bugs and issues as they are discovered and to remove resolved bugs and issues when we update the tool.

 ## Current version